reqnroll/Reqnroll/docs/automation/datatable-helpers.md

 ## `CompareToInstance<T>`

-The `CompareToInstance<T>` extension method of the `Table` class makes it easy to compare the properties of an object to the table in your scenario.
+The `CompareToInstance<T>` extension method of the `DataTable` class makes it easy to compare the properties of an object to the table in your scenario.
 For example, you have a class like this:

 ```{code-block} csharp
 :caption: C# File